Making a complaint about another doctor

 - A conviction in the State for an offence triable on indictment or if convicted outside the State, for an offence that would be triable on indictment in the Irish courts.

-- Look into complaints about anyone who is not a registered doctor.
-In this regard the Medical Council cannot deal with complaints about nurses, pharmacists, dentists, opticians, social workers, hospitals, clinics or other healthcare organisations.
+- Look into complaints about anyone who is not a registered doctor (for example; nurses pharmacists, dentists, opticians, social workers, administrative staff/secretaries, clinics or other healthcare organisations.
+For more information on bodies you can make health care complaints too, visit healthcomplaints.ie

-- Give legal or professional advice or representation to people making complaints.
+- Give legal advice or representation to you